safexninja/safex-node-docker/README.md

 # safex-node
 Docker: <a href="https://hub.docker.com/r/safexninja/safex-node">hub.docker.com/r/safexninja/safex-node</a><br>
 This will run the daemon from <a href="https://github.com/safex/safexcore" target="_blank">Safex Core</a> as a node only.
 No mining.
 No RPC-node.
 The in/out peers are set to 50.<br>
-To receive <b>in</b>-peers make sure port range17400-17403 is open on the router/network and if needed portforwarded to the docker-host, or the host is connected to the internet directly
+To receive <b>in</b>-peers make sure port range17400-17403 is open on the router/network and if needed portforwarded to the docker-host, or the host is connected to the internet directly<br><br>
+Be aware: when starting the node for the fist time it will start synchronizing with the network.
+This may take up to a few hours on high end hardware, and multiple days on low end hardware<br>

 <h1>Supported Tags</h1>
 <ul>